The H$_2^+$ molecular ion: low-lying states

 \section{Conclusions}

 Summarizing we want to state that a simple uniform approximation of the eigenfunctions for the H$_2^+$ molecular ion is presented.
 It allows us to calculate any expectation value or matrix element with guaranteed accuracy.
 It manifests the approximate solution of the problem of spectra of the H$_2^+$ molecular ion.
-In a quite straightforward way similar approximations can be constructed for general two-center, one-electron system $(Z_a,Z_b,e)$, in particular, for $(\rm HeH)^{++}$.
+In a quite straightforward way similar approximations can be constructed for general two-center, one-electron system $(Z_a,Z_b,e)$, in particular, for $(\rm HeH)^{++}$ as well as for $(Z,Z,e)$.
 It will be done elsewhere.

-The key element of the procedure is to construct an interpolation between the WKB expansion at large distances and perturbation series at small distances for the phase of the wavefunction.
-Or, in other words, to find an approximate solution for the corresponding eikonal equation.
-Separation of variables allowed us to solve this problem.
-In the case of non-separability of variables the WKB expansion of a solution of the eikonal equation can not be constructed in unified way, since all depends on the way to approach to infinity.
-However, a reasonable approximation of the first growing terms of the WKB expansion seems sufficient to construct the interpolation between large and small distances giving high accuracy results.
-This program was realized for the problem of the hydrogen atom in a magnetic field and will be published elsewhere.
+The key element of the procedure is a straightforward interpolation between the WKB expansion at large distances and perturbation series at small distances for the phase of the wavefunction.
+Or, in other words, to find with high local accuracy an approximate solution for the corresponding eikonal equation.
+Separation of variables allowed us to solve this problem constructively.
+In the case of non-separability of variables the WKB expansion of a solution of the eikonal equation can not be constructed in unified way, since there is a strong dependence of the phase on the way to approach to infinity.
+However, a reasonable guess on the first growing terms of the WKB expansion seems sufficient to construct the interpolation between large and small distances which leads to highly accuracy results.
+This program is realized for the problem of the hydrogen atom in a constant magnetic field and will be published elsewhere.